Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 The European road trip sticker collection begins

 Here's the pro tip everyone whispers but no official source will admit.
 Some gas stations just inside Slovenia sell vignettes.
 Yes, technically you're driving without one for a hot minute.
-No, we're not recommending it.
-But if you forget?
-There's hope before the cameras catch you.
+No, we're not recommending it, especially since the fine for driving without a valid e-vignette ranges from 300 to 800 Euros.
+That is roughly the cost of 200 celebratory bureks.
+But if you honestly forget? pull over at the very first station across the line; there is usually a small grace window before the DARS cameras flag you.

 Zagreb-Demerje toll plaza on Croatian A1 highway near Zagreb, Croatia (45.8411°N, 15.9789°E)